Bryant Park: Reopening and critical acclaim

 Bryant Park was initially supposed to reopen in late 1990 or early 1991.
 The reopening date was pushed back due to delays caused by the construction of the library's stacks.
 In June 1991, the city and BPRC reached an agreement to reopen the western section of Bryant Park on summer weekdays.
 The park was soft reopened on April 21, 1992, with the official reopening set for nearly a month later.

 The new design received widespread acclaim.
 Deemed "a triumph for many" by New York Times architectural critic Paul Goldberger, the renovation was lauded not only for its architectural excellence, but also for adhering to Whyte's vision.
 According to Goldberger, Biederman "understood that the problem of Bryant Park was its perception as an enclosure cut off from the city; he knew that, paradoxically, people feel safer when not cut off from the city, and that they feel safer in the kind of public space they think they have some control over."
 The renovation was lauded as "The Best Example of Urban Renewal" by New York magazine, and was described by Time as a "small miracle".
 Many awards followed, including a Design Merit Award from Landscape Architecture Magazine, and the 1996 Award for Excellence from the Urban Land Institute (ULI).
 The park has been extolled for its relative calmness and cleanness.
-Even through the 21st century, Bryant Park remains a model of civic renewal that mayors of other cities, such as Jorge Elorza of Providence, Rhode Island, sometimes hold up as a model to emulate.
+Through the 21st century, Bryant Park remained a model of civic renewal that mayors of other cities, such as Jorge Elorza of Providence, Rhode Island, sometimes held up as a model to emulate.

 Bryant Park was described in the media as an example of New York City's 1990s revival.
 A New York Times article in 1995 referred to the park as the "Town Square of Midtown" and an "office oasis" frequented by midtown office workers.
 Further improvements included the installation of two newsstands in 1992, one each at Fifth and Sixth Avenues.
 Open-air concerts in the summers, which drew thousands of people, were commenced.
 To lessen infestations of pigeons eating the plants, the BPC started scattering corn kernels that contained the drug azacosterol, which resulted in many pigeons becoming infertile without any other side effects.
 Meanwhile, financing for a restaurant in Bryant Park next to the library was finally secured in 1993.
-The restaurant opened in 1995.
+The restaurant, Bryant Park Grill, opened in 1995.